-All things in nature, like mountain, earth, star and sun, climate, tree, road, flow of air, river and wind, have their own aura and can affect people, positively or negatively.
+All things in nature, like mountains, earth, star and sun, climate, tree, road, the flow of air, river, and wind, have their aura and can affect people, positively or negatively.

 Human beings are elements of the whole natural system, and they should try to harmonize with everything inside.

 In Chinese culture, it is believed that good Fengshui could bring people fortune, while bad ones might bring certain damages.